Derived Mackey functors and $C_{p^n}$-equivariant cohomology: Introduction

-Note that the functors $(-)^{\tate (gKg^{-1}/H)}$ do not preserve colimits, and as a result the gluing functors of the stratification of $\cR^{\gen G}$ are \textit{not} given by tensoring those of $\Spectra^{\gen G}$ with $\cR$.
+Note that the functors $(-)^{\tate (gKg^{-1}/H)}$ do not preserve colimits, and as a result the gluing functors of the stratification of $\Mack_G(\cR)$ are \textit{not} given by tensoring those of $\Spectra^{\gen G}$ with $\cR$.

 The decisive advantage of working with $\Mod^{\gen G}_\ZZ$ is that its stratification is dramatically simpler than that of $\Spectra^{\gen G}$.
+In addition to the associated gradeds being the derived $\infty$-categories of their hearts, the gluing functors are substantially simpler.
 Indeed, the failure of the gluing functors of $\Mod_\ZZ^{\gen G}$ to be tensored up from those of $\Spectra^{\gen G}$ is a feature, and not a bug: Tate cohomology in $\Mod_\ZZ$ is far simpler than Tate cohomology in $\Spectra$.
 In the case that $G = \Cyclic_{p^n}$, this simplicity is especially pronounced, due additionally to the Tate vanishing results of Nikolaus--Scholze \cite{NS}.\footnote{Whereas in general the gluing functors of a stratification only laxly compose, in that of $\Mod^{\gen \Cyclic_{p^n}}_\ZZ$ they strictly compose.
 More than that, all of its nontrivial composite gluing functors are zero.
-Neither of these is the case for the stratification of $\Spectra^{\gen \Cyclic_{p^n}}$, and correspondingly its reconstruction amounts to an equivalence
+Neither of these facts is the case for the stratification of $\Spectra^{\gen \Cyclic_{p^n}}$.
+These facts support a relatively simple description of the $\infty$-category $\Mod_\ZZ^{\gen \Cyclic_{p^n}}$, which we articulate as \Cref{intro.thm.gen.Cpn.Z.mods}. } All in all, we obtain the following.